 Unchecked, the carbon emissions resulting from ICT could exceed 14% of the 2016-level worldwide GHGE by 2040 (Belkhir & Elmeligi 2018, The Shift Project 2019).
 It is urgent to immediately reduce that figure, and the rising share of streaming media, through education and policy changes.

 Our research project, supported by the Social Sciences and Humanities Research Council of Canada Knowledge Synthesis grant program, “Living within the Earth’s Carrying Capacity," is complete.
 Please download the evidence brief and the full report.
 It's a gripping mystery story set in the labyrinthine world of ICT engineering!
 Includes recommendations for consumers, telecoms, governments, and more.

-Laura U. Marks, School for the Contemporary Arts, Simon Fraser University
+Laura U. Marks, SFU School for the Contemporary Arts

-Alejandro Rodriguez-Silva, PhD student, School of Engineering Science, Simon Fraser University
+Alejandro Rodriguez-Silva, PhD student, SFU School of Engineering Science

 - Critically assess engineering research on the environmental impact of ICT and streaming media, identify the most reliable results, and develop streaming media energy usage and carbon footprint calculator